al6x/my_cluster/readme.md

-# Sample configuration

 Configuration of my cluster, it prepares, updates and deploys my app.
-Maybe maybe it will be also usefull for Yours, also it can be used as a sample usage of [Vfs][vfs], [Vos][vos] and [ClusterManagement][cluster_management] tools.
+Maybe it will be also usefull for Yours, also it can be used as a sample usage of [Vfs][vfs], [Vos][vos] and [ClusterManagement][cluster_management] tools.

 It's not only automate the deployment process, it fully configure servers, see below.